By Charity Ohlund, Director of Business Development

-We put our mission in the center of everything we do.
-And our mission is simple: To educate and empower our clients to make the best possible financial decisions for their families.
+We put our purpose in the center of everything we do.
+And that purpose is simple: To educate and empower our clients to make the best possible financial decisions for their families.

 Mike Miles NMLS ID: 265927; Fountain Mortgage NMLS: 1138268